 35.3.18 NSTR mobile AP MLD operation

 35.3.18.1 General

+TGbe editor: Please change “dot11MobileAPMLDImplemented” to “dot11EHTNSTRMobileAPMLDImplemented” throughout the spec.

-An NSTR mobile AP MLD is an AP MLD which sets dot11MobileAPMLDImplemented to true and has one NSTR pair of links with the following restrictions:
+(#4206)(#4207)An NSTR mobile AP MLD shall be an AP MLD which sets dot11EHTNSTRMobileAPMLDImplemented to true.
+If dot11EHTBaseLineFeaturesImplementedOnly is equal to true, an NSTR mobile AP MLD shall have one NSTR pair of links and shall follow the restrictions below:

 Each AP affiliated with a mobile AP MLD is not required to support all the EHT AP mandatory features